weldr/lorax/docs/html/_sources/composer-cli.rst.txt

 :Authors:
     Brian C. Lane <bcl@redhat.com>

-``composer-cli`` is used to interact with the ``lorax-composer`` API server, managing blueprints, exploring available packages, and building new images.
+``composer-cli`` is an interactive tool for use with a WELDR API server, managing blueprints, exploring available packages, and building new images.
+`lorax-composer <lorax-composer.html>` and `osbuild-composer
+<https://osbuild.org>` both implement compatible servers.

-It requires `lorax-composer <lorax-composer.html>`_ to be installed on the local system, and the user running it needs to be a member of the ``weldr`` group.
-They do not need to be root, but all of the `security precautions
+It requires the server  to be installed on the local system, and the user running it needs to be a member of the ``weldr`` group.
+They do not need to be root, but all of the `security precautions <lorax-composer.html#security>`_ apply.
-<lorax-composer.html#security>`_ apply.

 composer-cli cmdline arguments
 ------------------------------